Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

 for any real $x_a$.
 Thus $\M X \mapsto \FM C:\M X$ is a linear map from matrices of size $N_{\rm b}\times N_{\rm b}$ to matrices of size $N_{\rm dof}\times N_{\rm dof}$, which preserves positive semidefiniteness.
-Using the same idea, one can show that for any positive semidefinite matrix $\M Y$, the matrix $\M X = \FM C^{\,T}:\M Y$ is also positive semidefinite, where the transposition of the four-point matrix is the interchange of the left and the right pair of indices.
-Additionally, for any given pair of positive semidefinite matrices, denoted $\M Y$ and $\M X$, the expression $\M Y : \FM C : \M X$ evaluates to a number that is guaranteed to be non-negative.
+Using the same idea, one can show that for any positive-semidefinite matrix $\M Y$, the matrix $\M X = \FM C^{\,T}:\M Y$ is also positive semidefinite, where the transposition of the four-point matrix is the interchange of the left and the right pair of indices.
+Additionally, for any given pair of positive-semidefinite matrices, denoted $\M Y$ and $\M X$, the expression $\M Y : \FM C : \M X$ evaluates to a number that is guaranteed to be nonnegative.

 As demonstrated in \cite{Conyuh-effective-elastic-moduli-2023} using the diagrammatic technique, the covariance matrix $\FM C$ determines the resolvent $\MG$ defined in Eq.~(\ref{eq:G}) by the coupled Dyson-Schwinger equations: